MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 > [!NOTE]
 >
-> - Users must have a new or existing personal profile to use the personal browser window capability.
+> - Users must have a personal profile (new or existing) to use the personal browser window capability.
 > - Edge for Business visual treatment and branding is not currently available on mobile as part of the preview.
 > - IT admin management capabilities will be available soon.

 #### Personal browser policies

 The following table summarizes some of the policies that apply to the personal browser.

 ### Unmanaged BYOPC preview